Funding

 Comic Relief

-Comic Relief is one of the largest UK donors for international development they focus on promoting a just world free from poverty.
+Comic Relief is one of the largest UK donors for international development and focuses on promoting a just world, free from poverty.

-Comic Relief focuses their work on four main thematic areas: children survive and thrive, global mental health matters, fighting for gender justice and a safe place to be.
-They also support social tech investments and sport for change approaches that cut across core issues.
+Comic Relief focuses its work on these four thematic areas: children survive and thrive, global mental health matters, fighting for gender justice and a safe place to be.
+It also supports social tech investments and sport-for-change approaches which cut across core issues.

-Comic Relief operates in all four nations in the UK and key priority countries around the world which include: Sierra Leone, Ghana, Nigeria, South Africa, Zambia, Rwanda, Uganda, Kenya, Tanzania, Malawi, Zimbabwe, India, Nepal and Bangladesh.
-They aim to split their funding 50/50 between the UK and rest of the world.
+Comic Relief operates across the UK and in key priority countries.
+These countries include Sierra Leone, Ghana, Nigeria, South Africa, Zambia, Rwanda, Uganda, Kenya, Tanzania, Malawi, Zimbabwe, India, Nepal and Bangladesh.
+It aims to split its funding 50/50 between the UK and rest of the world.

 Contracts and tenders

-For those interested in contracts from the major aid agencies, the Development Aid website offers a resource that provides a list of current tenders.
+For those interested in contracts from the major aid agencies, the Development Aid website provides a list of current tenders.